 I am coming from Vancouver to Seattle for an overnight stay and I am just wanting to know what is a must do in Seattle?

 Pike Place Market.
 If it's a clear day, have lunch in the restaurant at the top of the Space Needle.
 The food is excellent and the wine list has won awards.
 Reservations required.
 If you're a music buff, go to Experience Music Project, which is near the base of the Needle.
 If you have time, rent a kayak at Aqua Verde at the north end of Lake Union and paddle around the houseboats on the lake.
 And there's a deck and good Mexican food at Aqua Verde, too.
 Also, consider doing a Duck boat tour when you first get to town.
 They're a lot of fun for adults and kids alike.
-The driver tells you about the city's history, and you see a lot. over 8 years ago
+The driver tells you about the city's history, and you see a lot. almost 9 years ago

 I'm going to Seattle.
 What is the public transit like (reliable/clean/etc)?
 How much does it cost on average?
 Is it cash or coins or tokens?